Medicare

 Medicare Advantage Plans, sometimes called "Part C" or "MA Plans," are an “all in one”.

 Includes hospital, medical and prescription coverage.
 Great for bundled benefits like dental, vision, or hearing.
-But are more restrictive than MediGap Plans.
+But are more restrictive than Medigap Plans.

 Doctor giving a patient a prescription